 But if you’re already quite active, you might want to invest in a tracker that goes past the basics.
 Features like GPS allow your tracker to map out where you’ve been and measure things like elevation.

 Heart rate monitors can be a useful feature for the more advanced exercisers.
-In the past, options were limited to trackers that synced up with chest straps but newer models can gauge your heart rate from even wristbands.
+In the past, options were limited to trackers that synced up with chest straps but nearly all new models can gauge your heart rate from even wristbands.